devchallenges-io/curriculum/3-javascript/2-typescript/3-typescript-generics.md

 # Mastering TypeScript Generics

-to TypeScript Generics

 TypeScript Generics offer a powerful way to create reusable and flexible code by allowing you to define functions, classes, and type aliases with placeholder types.
 These placeholder types are known as _type variables_ and can be replaced with specific types when the function or class is used.

-## Understanding Generic Functions
+## 1. Understanding Generic Functions

 Generic functions in TypeScript allow you to create functions that can work with a variety of data types.
 By using **generic type variables**, you enable the function to handle different types without sacrificing type safety.